FlyingSpaghettiCode/MirrorGame/README.md

 If you do work on some code, don't make it batshit disorganized please.
 I tried to make it easy to understand and nicely organized, and it would be nice to keep it like this.

+There is a demo executable jar of what is implemented right now in this directory.